Bacalar Lagoon Mexico: The Complete Travel Guide

 It’s basically an “ojo de agua” (eye of water), where the water comes in from the bottom and creates a river that feeds into the Bacalar Lagoon.
 The water is crystal clear but emerald green instead of the turquoise blue of the Laguna Bacalar.

-In the beginning, it’s quite shallow and as it gets close to the Bacalar lagoon it becomes as deep as 5 mt.
+In the beginning, it’s quite shallow, and as it gets close to the Bacalar lagoon, it becomes as deep as 5 mt.

-As you can see from the drone photos Lol-ha is very close to Sac-ha you could swim there.
+As you can see from the drone photos, Lol-ha is very close to Sac-ha.
+You could swim there.

-• Entrance fee is 50 MXN per person
+- The entrance fee is 50 MXN per person

-• Palapa 140 MXN
+- Palapa 140 MXN

-• Tables for picnic 70
+- Tables for a picnic 70

-• Kayak 100/hr
+- Kayak 100/hr

-• Life Jacket 25 MXN
+- Life Jacket 25 MXN

-• Restrooms and showers are also available for the guests to use
+- Restrooms and showers are also available for the guests to use

 19. Balneario Laguna Bonanza Bacalar Mexico